leytzher/cl-container/README.md

-# Simple REST API in Common Lisp running in a Docker container
+# Common Lisp container running a simple REST API

 This container is heavily inspired in https://github.com/cmatzenbach/conway-ff-api and https://github.com/rigetti/docker-lisp